 Here's the hypothesis.
 I believe that palmitic acid in the bloodstream does promote insulin resistance in rodents and probably humans as well.
 But there's a twist: it's probably not pathological at all; it's simply serving as a reversible signal to conserve blood glucose.
 This is similar to the hormone glucagon, which increases glucose production by the liver in response to falling blood glucose.
 Let's imagine an average person's eating habits throughout the day.
 Breakfast is at 8:00 am, lunch is at noon, and dinner is at 7:00 pm.
 The meals are about 45% carbohydrate, 40% fat and 15% protein.
 Let's imagine the fat consumed is animal fat, which contains some palmitic acid (25-30% of fatty acids).

+The carbohydrate will be absorbed, partially turned into palmitic acid in the liver, and exported as VLDL particles.
 The amount of palmitic acid produced depends on the intake of starch and fructose, and will be relatively small except in the case of high carbohydrate or fructose consumption.
 Dietary fat will be absorbed in the intestine and sent out directly as chylomicrons (another lipoprotein particle).
 This is delayed relative to glucose absorption, such that the palmitic acid from both sources will enter the bloodstream at a similar time (peaks roughly 4 hours post-meal).
 Here is a hypothetical graph of blood glucose and blood palmitic acid at different points throughout this person's day (based on data such as these):

 Notice a pattern?
 The concentrations of blood glucose and palmitic acid in the blood are approximately opposite one another.
 The brain responds to palmitic acid by temporarily decreasing the insulin sensitivity of other tissues, because it uses palmitic acid as a signal to begin conserving blood glucose while insulin is still elevated.
 Glucagon increases glucose secretion by the liver, and palmitic acid makes sure the glucose isn't removed from the bloodstream too quickly.
 I believe we're looking at a well-coordinated system designed by evolution to ensure that the glucose content of the blood remains stable after a meal.